dbhaskaran1/phonenumberinfo/README.md

 * pip install -r requirements
 * At this point your environment is all set to run tests.

+### Features
+* Take a US number by default and provide info on its carrier, if it is a valid number, if it is a possible number and other number based data
+* Accept country code as an additional input and provide the  same information for international numbers
+* Provide a couple of end points that offer current date and current time

 ### Usage information
 * run ```python manage.py runserver``` inside the phonenumberinfo dir
 * you should be able to hit the API at http://localhost:8000